Norse Merchant Ferries

 Norse Merchant Ferries was an Irish Sea ferry company that operating passenger and freight RORO services between England the Republic of Ireland and Northern Ireland.

 History

 Norse Merchant Ferries was created in October 1999 when Cenargo, the owners of Merchant Ferries purchased Norse Irish Ferries.
-The companies operated separately until February 2001 when Norse Merchant Ferries was officially launched.
+The two companies operated independently until February 2001, when Norse Merchant Ferries was formally established.

 In January 2003 Cenargo filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code.
 The shipping subsidiaries of Cenargo emerged from administration in December 2003 as Norse Merchant Group.